bihealth/sodar-server/docs_manual/source/ui_project_members.rst

     including raw data files, but will not be able to modify any data or upload files to iRODS.
 Project Viewer
     Limited read-only access to project data.
-Can see the project readme, members and sample sheets.
-Can not access any files in iRODS mass storage.
+A viewer can see the project readme, category statistics and category or project members.
+They can also view the sample sheets in a project.
+Viewers can not access project files in iRODS mass storage.
 Project Finder
     A role assignable only to users in categories.
 A user with a finder role can see child categories and projects along with their member lists without